The minimum standard of energy efficiency of certain non-domestic rented property is a rating of E or above

 The Regulations target properties that are currently rated F or G on their Energy Performance Certificates (EPCs), implementing measures to raise their rating to a minimum of E. This will reduce the emissions produced by heating and powering these buildings, which currently accounts for 12% of UK emissions.

 This guidance covers the requirements for non-domestic property (those that are not dwellings).
+Information about domestic property can be found in 'Energy efficiency of rented property: domestic'.

 The Regulations only apply to those properties that are legally required to have an EPC.
 Since 2008, the majority of non-domestic properties have been required to have an EPC.
 There are exceptions if the property is: